Wisdom Tooth and Sore Throat: Is Your Sore Throat Actually from a Wisdom Tooth? Here’s How to Tell

 Introduction

 That nagging sore throat—especially when it only affects one side—might not be from a virus or allergies.
-For many Canadians, the real cause could be wisdom teeth.
+For many, the real cause could be wisdom teeth.
 These third molars can lead to oral health issues that mimic typical throat infections, especially when they’re impacted or infected.
-Many people end up searching online for answers when they experience a sore throat and suspect wisdom teeth.

 This post will help you understand: